Study

 in the sanctuary of the Lord?

-on the ground in the streets;
+in the dust of the streets;

-have fallen by the sword;
+have fallen by the sword.

-and on the day of the anger of the L ord
+In the day of the LORD’s anger

 no one escaped or survived;

-those whom I bore and reared
+those I cared for and reared

-my enemy has destroyed.
+my enemy has destroyed.”

 Here, also, Jeremiah dictates words, or a form of prayer to the Jews.
 And this complaint availed to excite pity, that God had thus afflicted, not strangers, but the people whom he had adopted.
 Interpreters do, indeed, give another explanation, “See, Jehovah, To whom hast thou done this?” that is, Has any people been ever so severely afflicted?
 But I do not think that the comparison is made here, which they seek to make, but that the people only set before God the covenant which he had made with their fathers, as though they said, “O Lord, hadst thou thus cruelly raged against strangers, there would have been nothing so wonderful; but since we are thine heritage, and the blessed seed of Abraham, since thou hast been pleased to choose us as thy peculiar people, what can this mean, that, thou treatest us with so much severity?”